GregorKelly/sem-1/.github/ISSUE_TEMPLATE/bug_report.md

-bug, Certain branches are behind/wont update limiting ability to work on different branches for different features.
+bug: Certain branches are behind/wont update limiting ability to work on different branches for different features.
 ---